 - v.
-All annual reports, evaluations (including the Chair's/Supervisor's evaluation of the file, the Third-Year Review and the evaluation from the Departmental Peer Review committee, if one exists), and supporting documents as per College/Library policies. - vi.
+All annual reports, evaluations (including the Chair's/Supervisor's annual evaluations, the Third-Year Review and the evaluation from the Departmental Peer Review committee, if one exists), and supporting documents as per College/Library policies. - vi.
 Copies of all teaching evaluations: student and/or peer and/or administrative (when applying for the rank of Professor, the file will include all annual evaluations and teaching evaluations since achieving the rank of Associate Professor).
 Library Faculty generally will not have teaching evaluations in the file but may include teaching evaluations and/or evaluations from faculty that address teaching effectiveness or service quality in their areas of responsibility when applicable. - vii.
 Evidence of intellectual contributions as per College/Library policies. - viii.
 Evidence of University and professional service as per College/Library policies. - ix.
 Materials relevant to Performance Expectations Elaborations documents not enumerated above. - 5.
-Candidates for promotion will be evaluated on their record since their last appointment or promotion.
+The Department Chair/Supervisor will convene the Departmental Peer Review Committee (or the tenured faculty if there is no Departmental Peer Review Committee) to review the file.
+The committee will meet and review the file based on the Departmental, and College guidelines and those stated in the Faculty Manual.
+The committee's letter will be included in the file and the file will be submitted to the Dean/University Librarian by the first Friday in March. - 6.
+The Department Chair/Supervisor will prepare a letter of evaluation and include it in the file as per College guidelines. - 7.
+Candidates for promotion will be evaluated on their record since their last appointment or since their last application that resulted in promotion.
 Candidates for tenure will be evaluated primarily on their record since their hire at Coastal Carolina University.
 (Evaluation criteria adopted by the Department, College and/or the University subsequent to appointment, and officially accepted by the Provost and President can be used to evaluate the candidate only if the candidate expressly requests that those criteria be applied at the time the file is submitted to the Office of the Dean/University Librarian as per the deadline stated in this manual.)